Dr Nick Cheesman

 - Studies Of Asian Society 169903

-Rule of law; sovereignty; authority; power; political order; ideology; postcolonialism in South and Southeast Asia; Myanmar (Burma); Thailand
+Rule of law; sovereignty; authority; power; political order; ideology; human rights; postcolonialism in South and Southeast Asia; Myanmar (Burma); Thailand

-My ongoing research interests are in rule-of-law ideas and practices; rumour, truth claims and political violence; and, torture in South and Southeast Asia.
+My current research agenda is concentrated on the politics of torture in Asia.
 I am lead convenor of the Myanmar (Burma) Update Conference, and host of the Southeast Asian Studies channel on the New Books Network.
 I also convene the Research Design and Writing (ASIA8075) course for higher degree research students in the Bell School, and teach undergraduate courses on comparative politics (ASIA2065) and internal security in the Asia-Pacific (STST2002) and from 2016, human rights in Asia (ASIA2081, with Tyrell Haberkorn).
-I welcome inquiries from students thinking about taking either of those courses, as well as from current or potential research students whose interests intersect with mine.
+I welcome inquiries from students thinking about taking either of those courses, as well as from current or potential research students regarding that course or other topics.